-Edwina Casey, Charles Ingram, G.C.
-Morrow, Marion Love, Amy Dubois
+Edwina J. Casey, Charles E. Ingram, G.C.
+Morrow, Marion C. Love, Jr., Amy Dubois

 The County's Board of Supervisors includes five members elected at large who serve four year staggered terms.
-The Board meets the fourth Tuesday each month at 1:00 p.m., except for the months of March, June and September when they meet at 7:00 p.m.
-Please check the Meetings page or Calendar for correct meeting times.
+The Board meets the fourth Tuesday each month at 1:00 p.m., except for the months of March, June and September when they meet at 7:00 p.m., and except for the months of November and December when the meetings may be moved due to the holiday schedule.
+Please check the Meetings page or Calendar for correct meeting dates and times.

 Mission Statement of the Mathews County Board of Supervisors

 The government of Mathews County exists to provide the citizens of the county with services which will address their individual and collective needs both for the present and the future.
 In partnership with the citizens, the government of Mathews County pledges a civic stewardship that is fiscally accountable, socially responsible and worthy of citizen trust.

 Fifty-Year Vision for Mathews County